 This ease of use does not come at the cost of reduced flexibility: because Keras integrates with lower-level deep learning languages (in particular TensorFlow), it enables you to implement anything you could have built in the base language.
 The Keras API integrates seamlessly with your TensorFlow workflows.

-With over 200,000 individual users as of November 2017, Keras has stronger adoption in both the industry and the research community than any other deep learning framework except TensorFlow itself (and Keras is commonly used in conjunction with TensorFlow).
+With over 250,000 individual users as of mid-2018, Keras has stronger adoption in both the industry and the research community than any other deep learning framework except TensorFlow itself (and the Keras API is now the official frontend of TensorFlow).

 You are already constantly interacting with features built with Keras – it is in use at Netflix, Uber, Yelp, Instacart, Zocdoc, Square, and many others.
 It is especially popular among startups that place deep learning at the core of their products.